JoshuaOlubori/tah2025/README.md

 **Database schema and ETL setup**

-- `create_analytics_schema.sql` — SQL script to create analytical schema and views for AdventureWorks data
+- `create_analytics_schema.sql` — SQL script to create analytical schema and views for AdventureWorks data.
+Views are loaded in directly from SQL Server in Power BI
 - Contains foundational tables and computed metrics used across all analyses

 ### [`02_Analysis_Scripts/`](./Analytics_Hackathon_2025/02_Analysis_Scripts/)